Optimizing production scheduling of steel plate hot rolling for economic load dispatch under time-of-use electricity pricing: Problem description and formulation

-$T$: the sequence of time periods, $T=\{1,2,\ldots,t\}$, where t is the number of time periods, a corresponding electricity price is associated to each period; $\lambda_i$: the duration of the $i$th time period, where $i\in T$; $\pi_i$: the electricity price at the $i$th time period, where $i\in T$; $N$: the sequence of all candidate slabs in the slab pool, $N=\{1,2,\ldots,n\}$, where $n$ denotes the quantity of slabs; $M$: the sequence of rolling units, $M=\{1,2,\ldots,m\}$, where variable $m$ is the quantity of rolling units; $P_{ij}$: the penalties to roll the $j$th slab immediately after the $i$th slab, where $P_{ij}=p_{ij}^w+p_{ij}^g+p_{ij}^h$, and the variables $p_{ij}^w$, $p_{ij}^g$ and $p_{ij}^h$ respectively represent the penalties that caused by jumps from slab $i$ moving to slab $j$ in width, gauge, and hardness; $l_i$: the length of the $i$th slab, where $i\in N$; $w_i$: the width of the $i$th slab, where $i\in N$; $L$: the lower bound of the cumulative length of slabs that scheduled in a single rolling unit; $U$: the upper bound of the cumulative length of slabs that scheduled in a single rolling unit; $R$: the upper bound of the length of continuously rolled slabs with the same width in a single rolling unit; $W_i$: the power consumption of the $i$th slab during rolling process, where $i\in N$; $p_i$: the processing time needed for the $i$th slab, where $i\in N$; $v_i$: the idle time allocated to the $i$th rolling unit before the production, where $i\in M$; $TS$: the total time that can be allocated for production.
+The variables used in formulation are listed as follows. \begin{itemize} \item [$N$]--a set of slabs, $N=\{1,2,\ldots,n\}$; \item [$M$]--a set of rolling units, $M=\{1,2,\ldots,m\}$; \item [$T$]--a set of time periods, $T=\{1,2,\ldots,t\}$; \item [$\pi_j$]--electricity price during time period $j$; \item [$W_i$]--power demand of slab $i$ during rolling procedure; \item [$l_j$]--rolling length of slab $j$; \item [$p_i$]--processing time for slab $i$; \item [$P_{ij}$]--the penalty for rolling slab $j$ immediately after slab $i$, where $P_{ij}=p_{ij}^w+p_{ij}^g+p_{ij}^h$, $p_{ij}^w$, $p_{ij}^g$ and $p_{ij}^h$ respectively represent the contribution due to width, gauge, and hardness; \item [$s_{ij}$]--binary variable with value 1 if the widths of slab $i$ and $j$ are same, otherwise 0; \item [$ts_i$]--processing start time of slab $i$; \item [$L$]--lower bound of the cumulative length of slabs that scheduled in a single rolling unit; \item [$U$]--upper bound of the cumulative length of slabs that scheduled in a single rolling unit; \item [$R$]--upper bound of the cumulative length of slabs with same width in a single rolling unit; \item [$TS$]--total time that can be allocated for production; \end{itemize}